 A recent statement from Ulster University’s Careers Office indicates that Data analysts are in high demand across all sectors, such as finance, consulting, manufacturing, pharmaceuticals, government and education.
 Data analysts can work in large companies such as the ‘big four’ consultancies or financial services firms, or consumer retail firms, small and medium sized businesses such as marketing agencies’ or the public sector.

 In this section

-Sponsored prize for the best overall student performance.
+Sponsored prizes for the best overall student performance and best dissertation.

 Tuition fees and costs associated with accommodation, travel (including car parking charges), and normal living are a part of university life.

 Where a course has additional mandatory expenses we make every effort to highlight them.
 These may include residential visits, field trips, materials (e.g. art, design, engineering) inoculations, security checks, computer equipment, uniforms, professional memberships etc.

 We aim to provide students with the learning materials needed to support their studies.
 Our libraries are a valuable resource with an extensive collection of books and journals as well as first-class facilities and IT equipment.
 Computer suites and free wifi is also available on each of the campuses.

 There will be some additional costs to being a student which cannot be itemised and these will be different for each student.
 You may choose to purchase your own textbooks and course materials or prefer your own computer and software.
 Printing and binding may also be required.
 There are additional fees for graduation ceremonies, examination resits and library fines.
 Additional costs vary from course to course.

 Students choosing a period of paid work placement or study abroad as part of their course should be aware that there may be additional travel and living costs as well as tuition fees.

 Please contact the course team for more information.